eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/post-create/post-todos-201.md

 title: API Challenges Solution For - POST todos 201
 seo_title: Solution: POST todos 201 Guide | API Challenges
 description: How to solve API challenge POST todos 201 to create a todo item in the application.
+seo_description: Use this walkthrough to solve POST todos 201 with request setup, key headers, and expected status codes so you can complete the challenge confidently.
 showads: true
 ---